bennadel/Fun-Weekend-Challenge/README.md

 server.
 I hope that you can view this code, and my mindset, as a lump of raw clay that is eager to be shaped by the excellence of your team.

+## Technical Shortcomings

+I don't know much of anything about UML (you'll notice the complete lack of UML diagrams in the code).
+And, I know next to nothing about testing.
+I've written maybe 20 unit tests _in my life_.
+Also, having never written production Node.js code before, I don't feel very confident in the architecture or organization of the code.

+## Time to Complete

+While I didn't track time on this project, I worked on it Friday morning and parts of the day on Saturday and Sunday.
+If I had to guesstimate, I'd say I spent around 10-hours on this project.
+So, not an insignificant amount of time, to be sure.

 ## Zero Dependencies

 For this challenge, I wanted to create a dependency-free application.
 Meaning, there is